-As a first-time mom, I figured babies would eventually fall asleep asleep when they got tired enough.
+As a first-time mom, I figured babies fall asleep when they got tired enough.
 That an internal clock I assumed they came equipped with would automatically help them fall and stay asleep as needed.
 But as many moms who’ve dealt with an overtired baby can understand, that’s not exactly the case.

 It turns out, babies still rely on us to help them sleep, avoid over-stimulation, and even keep track of time for them to sleep so they don’t get too tired.

 Because the problem with being too tired is that, ironically, your baby will likely fight the sleep she needs.

 You’d think that not having slept enough would be reason enough to conk right out, but often, that’s not the case with a tired baby… so much so that everything you may have tried to get your baby to sleep hasn’t worked at all.

 How to get an overtired baby to sleep